Skip to main content

 For example, if you turn on the automation and then subscribe using one of your forms, you’ll begin to see options like Language, Form type, and other trigger filters appear in the list once that subscription event has taken place.

-💬 You can use the 'Origin is API' filter to target subscribers added via third-party integrations or API calls.
+💬 Use the 'Origin is API' filter to target subscribers added via third-party integrations or API calls.
+This is useful if you collect contacts through multiple platforms and want different welcome logic for different groups.

 Imagine you want to create a targeted marketing workflow with the following criteria: